FrancesCoronel/hire-me/docs/04-interview/asking.md

 # Asking Questions

+At the end of the intro calls, a recruiter will generally ask if you have any questions.
+If you have 0 questions, this looks TERRIBLE so try to ask at least 3.

-> Having a question bank is useful if you want a reference of questions you can
-> ask your interviewer.
+Having a question bank is useful if you want a reference of questions you can ask your interviewer.

->
-> Asking at least one question from each aspect of the company is ideal so you
-> can get a more holistic view.
+Asking at least one question from each aspect of the company is ideal so you can get a more holistic view.

+Here are a few sample questions.

 ## Position